rmurphey/js-assessment/README.md

     npm install
     grunt develop

+## I need help!

+There may be friendly folks willing to help you in \#js-assessment or
+\#jshotline on freenode IRC.

 ## I want to contribute tests; what do I do?

 Submit a pull request!
 The tests are currently loosely organized by topic, so